 Following a period of early growth marked by the presentation of repertoire staples, Long Beach Opera took a radical departure from the operatic mainstream.
 Under Milenski’s guidance, the company developed an alternative vision for opera – to present striking visual drama that would speak directly to contemporary audiences while maintaining the highest musical standard.
 That new era was launched by two important productions in 1983-84: Britten's Death in Venice and Monteverdi's Coronation of Poppea starring Catherine Malfitano, a production the Los Angeles Times' chief music and dance critic Martin Bernheimer called LBO's "wild, wonderful Poppea."
 Both operas were staged by the maverick director Christopher Alden, whose career was given major impetus by his partnership with LBO.

-In 2003, LBO’s leadership transitioned from founder, Michael Milenski, to Andreas Mitisek, LBO’s current Artistic and General Director.
-Under Andreas’ leadership, LBO’s annual productions have grown from two to five.
+In 2003, LBO’s leadership transitioned from founder, Michael Milenski, to Andreas Mitisek, LBO’s former Artistic and General Director.
+Under Andreas’ leadership, LBO’s annual productions grew from two to five.
 Since 2008, LBO’s audience has grown consistently each year, and season subscriptions have increased from 120 to 901.
 In 2012, Andreas expanded his role by becoming the general director of both Long Beach Opera and Chicago Opera Theater.
-By forging this new connection, Andreas is building a bridge to share unexpected operas with audiences in two major metropolitan regions.
+By forging this new connection, Andreas built a bridge to share unexpected operas with audiences in two major metropolitan regions.

 In September 2012, LBO launched a new series called Outer Limits (made possible by a generous grant from the Andrew W. Mellon Foundation), which features LBO’s most adventurous repertoire yet.
 In addition to reaching more people, LBO has collaborated with leading contemporary composers including Philip Glass, John Adams and David Lang, who made appearances at LBO Coincidences to discuss their music with the public.